SAP/spartacus-docs/_pages/dev/seo/structured-data.md

 title: Structured Dta
 ---

+{% capture version_note %}
+{{ site.version_note_part1 }} 1.3 {{ site.version_note_part2 }}
+{% endcapture %}

+{% include docs/feature_version.html content=version_note %}

 Structured Data provides a data structure for the web that makes the web content more understandable for web crawlers.
 With only HTML structure, a web page provides insufficient understanding of the content itself.
 An `img` element, for example, doesn't provide information whether it represents a product or person.
 Without more detail, crawlers like Google, Pinterest, Twitter, etc. have a hard time to understand the content.
 This is where _Structured Data_ kicks in.
 With structured data you povide various data sets to the page to make the content better understandable by web crawlers.
-The dta sets should be aligned with standard schema's, which are provided by the schema.org community.
+The data sets should be aligned with standard schema's, which are provided by the schema.org community.

 Structured Data has been introduced in Spartacus with version 1.3.